rice-solar-physics/ebtelplusplus/docs/ext/index.md

 [ebtel++](https://github.com/rice-solar-physics/ebtelPlusPlus) is a two-fluid version of the original enthalpy-based thermal evolution of loops (EBTEL) model implemented in C++.
 It replaces the now-deprecated [EBTEL-C code](https://github.com/rice-solar-physics/deprecated_EBTEL).
 The original IDL implementation can be found [here](https://github.com/rice-solar-physics/EBTEL).

-The EBTEL model, originally developed by [Klimchuk et al. (2008)][klimchuk_2008] allows one to efficiently compute spatially-averaged, time-dependent plasma parameters, e.g. _T_,_p_,_n_.
-It is often desirable to compute solutions for a large number of coronal loops, but the spatial and temporal scales needed to solve the full 1D-hydrodynamic equations lead to long computation times for even 1D hydrodynamic codes.
-EBTEL computes quick and accurate solutions for spatially-averaged quantities, allowing efficient insight into how these monolithic structures are heated and cool.
+The EBTEL model, originally developed by [Klimchuk et al. (2008)][klimchuk_2008] efficiently computes spatially-averaged, time-dependent plasma parameters ( e.g. temperature,  pressure, density) of dynamically-heated coronal loops.
+It is often desirable to compute solutions for a large number of coronal loops, but the spatial and temporal scales needed to solve the full 1D-hydrodynamic equations lead to long compute times for even 1D hydrodynamic codes.
+EBTEL computes quick and accurate solutions for spatially-averaged quantities, allowing efficient insight into how these monolithic structures evolve.
 [Barnes et al. (2016)][barnes_2016] improved upon this model by extending the treatment to the two-fluid hydrodynamic equations, allowing for differential heating between electrons and ions.

 EBTEL also calculates the differential emission measure (DEM) for both the transition region and the corona.
 Details regarding this formulation can be found in [Klimchuk et al. (2008)][klimchuk_2008]